 - Patient drug cost per stay: This most striking of KPIs is invaluable for improving financial efficiency and growth on a long-term basis.
 It’s a brilliant tool for departmental funding allocation.

 "The price of light is less than the cost of darkness." - Arthur C. Nielsen, Market Researcher & Founder of A.C.Nielsen

-To find out more about healthcare reports, hospital analytics and how we can help your organization, visit our dedicated healthcare analytics page or please connect with us.
-You can also directly try out our 14-day free trial!
+To discover more about healthcare reports, medical analytics, and how we can help your institution thrive, explore our dedicated healthcare analytics page or connect with us.
+You can also try our 14-day free trial!

 We look forward to helping you take those first steps towards digital enlightenment.